-As part of the National Services Purchasing group within the Ministry of Health, the Unit is responsible for the safety, effectiveness and quality of organised screening programmes.
+As part of the Population Health and Prevention directorate within Te Whatu Ora - Health New Zealand, the Unit is responsible for the safety, effectiveness and quality of organised screening programmes.
 The Unit is currently responsible for the national coordination of five screening programmes:

 - BreastScreen Aotearoa - screens women for breast cancer

 - National Cervical Screening Programme - screens women for abnormal changes to cells on the cervix

 - National Bowel Screening Programme - screens men and women aged 60 to 74 years for bowel cancer

 - Newborn Metabolic Screening Programme - screens newborn babies for certain metabolic disorders

 - Antenatal HIV Screening Programme - screens pregnant women for HIV to reduce the chances of HIV being passed to the baby